solve-it-once/solve-it-once.github.io/collections/pages/thank-you.md

 ## Plans are in motion!

-We appreciate you taking the time to RSVP.
-Chance are, we'll see you on the big day; but if we have any questions we'll reach out sooner.
+We appreciate you taking the time to fill out this internet form!
+We will be contacting you soon.